 The laser we use here at DrBK (Q-Switched Nd:YAG) can be adjusted to target different inks.

 To see how many sessions you would need to completely remove the tattoo, our skin technician will begin by analysing your tattoo during your consultation.

 - Black tattoos are the easiest to remove as the pigment within them is easily broken down

 - Tattoos with red in them are usually more difficult and different wavelengths of light will need to be used

 - Treatment might be slightly more difficult and require more sessions if the ink in the tattoo has been put into the skin too deeply.

 What happens during treatment?

-During laser tattoo removal, your skin will be cleansed and you’ll be given goggles to wear.
-The practitioner will cool the skin with our cryo cooling system to ensure minimum discomfort throughout the treatment.
+During laser tattoo removal, your skin will be cleansed and you’ll be given goggles to wear to protect your eyes from the laser.
+The practitioner will cool the skin with our cooling system to ensure minimum discomfort throughout the treatment.
 The laser will then be used over the surface of the tattoo.
-Treatment can vary depending on the size of the tattoo.

 How will I feel during treatment?

 Apart from a mild pricking sensation, most people do not experience any high level of discomfort during the procedure.
-Local anaesthetic cream can be used and/or pain relief, such as paracetamol, can be taken to ease discomfort if needed.
+To ease discomfort, local anaesthetic cream and/or pain relief such as paracetamol can be taken.

 Is it the right treatment for me?